Faranch/mywebclass-agile-docs-faranch/documentation/templates/theme/initiatives/epics/epic_template.md

 "Github Improvement Epic"

-Description:

-    The epic aims to develop a comprehensive learning platform to help users understand and use Github more effectively.
-The platform will provide step-by-step guidance, interactive tutorials, and real-world examples to improve user skills and proficiency in using Github.
+Description: The epic aims to develop a website that teaches people how to use Github effectively by providing step-by-step guidance, interactive tutorials, and real-world examples.

 Goals:

-    Develop an engaging and user-centric learning platform.
+    Develop a user-friendly website to teach people Github effectively.
-    Provide users with a comprehensive understanding of Github and its features.
+    Provide a comprehensive learning platform for beginners and intermediate users.
+    Offer a variety of tutorials and examples that cover different aspects of Github.
-    Increase user productivity, collaboration, and innovation within the Github community.
+    Increase user proficiency and confidence in using Github.

 User Stories:

-    As a new Github user, I want to have access to a comprehensive learning platform that provides step-by-step guidance and interactive tutorials, so that I can learn the basics of Github.
+    As a beginner, I want to learn Github basics, including creating and managing repositories, adding collaborators, and using version control.
-    As an experienced Github user, I want to have access to real-world examples and advanced topics, so that I can improve my skills and become a proficient Github user.
+    As an intermediate user, I want to learn advanced Github features, such as pull requests, merging, and branching.
-    As a Github user, I want to have access to assessments to test my knowledge, so that I can evaluate my understanding of Github.
+    As a user who works on open-source projects, I want to learn how to contribute to Github projects effectively.
-    As a Github user, I want to have access to a forum or community to discuss Github-related topics and share best practices, so that I can collaborate and learn from other users.
+    As a user who manages repositories, I want to learn how to use Github for project management, including issue tracking and project boards.

 Dependencies:

+    Availability of Github API for integrating Github functionality into the website.
-    Availability of resources and budget.
+    Availability of relevant documentation, tutorials, and examples for creating the website content.
-    User feedback and input.

 Risks:

-    Technical difficulties in development and deployment.
-    User engagement and adoption.
+    Technical challenges in integrating Github API with the website.
+    Difficulty in creating effective and engaging website content.
+    Competition from other Github learning resources.

 Estimated Effort:

-    Approximately 4 weeks, depending on the complexity of the platform.
+    Approximately 500 hours of development and content creation time.

 Business Value:

-    The epic will provide significant business value by empowering users with effective tools and techniques for using Github, leading to increased productivity, collaboration, and innovation within the Github community.
+    The website will provide value to the community at large by helping users learn Github effectively, improving their proficiency and productivity.
+This will result in increased adoption of Github and potentially increase the number of users contributing to open-source projects, further enhancing the Github ecosystem.

 Priority:

-    High priority, as the epic is essential for providing users with the necessary tools and techniques to effectively use Github.
+    High priority, as the website will fill a gap in the existing Github learning resources and provide value to the software development community..

 # List stories related to this theme
 1. [Story 1](documentation/templates/theme/initiatives/epics/stories/story_template.md)